nodejs/node/doc/guides/investigating_native_memory_leak.md

 V8 Garbage collector and is allocated either by the Node.js runtime, it's dependencies or native [addons](://nodejs.org/docs/latest/api/n-api.html).

-This guide provides informaiton on how to use valgrind to investigate these issues.
+This guide provides information on how to use valgrind to investigate these issues.

 ## valgrind